top of page

 Understand the truth that Awareness is ever-present, and never ceases to be known and experienced, by itself, that is, by you, for you are Awareness.

-Now, ask Awareness, your true self: am I defined by any thought, sensation or perception?
+Now, ask Awareness, your true Self: am I defined by any thought, sensation or perception?

 Am I limited by any thought, sensation or perception?

-Experience the truth that the presence of Awareness is ever-present.
-Being the only presence that is always here, Awareness is the only candidate for the ultimate medium in which the entire panorama of apparently objective experience is arising and subsiding.
+Being the only Presence that is always present, Awareness is the only candidate for the ultimate medium in which the entire panorama of apparently objective experience is arising and subsiding.

 bottom of page